I love sharing my unique and tasty recipes with the writing community.

 There are at least three varieties of basil used in Thai cooking, so it's important for you to choose and buy the right one because they all taste different.

 14. Green Cardamon

-Green cardamon is native to Southern India but is now cultivated in tropic areas.
+Green cardamon is native to southern India but is now cultivated in tropical areas.
 To add a subtler flavor to a dish, remove the cardamons before serving.

 You can easily find cloves in all American supermarkets, which is convenient because they are used in many parts of Asia.
 They can be used in both sweet and savory dishes, but make sure to remove whole cloves before serving a dish.